 Love BLOOMS Mural

-In 2020 a new mural was created in Downtown DSM through support provided by The Community Foundation of Greater Des Moines.
+Last year, a new mural was created in Downtown DSM through support provided by the Community Foundation of Greater Des Moines.
 The artwork was selected by a committee of individuals who have contributed to the World Food & Music Festival.
 These individuals included:

 Joe D'Souza, Festival Event Team Volunteer